NVIDIA/DeepLearningExamples/TensorFlow/Classification/RN50v1.5/README.md

   --data_dir DATA_DIR   Path to dataset in TFRecord format.
 Files should be
                         named 'train-*' and 'validation-*'.

+  --data_idx_dir DATA_IDX_DIR
+                        Path to index files for DALI.
+Files should be named 'train-*' and 'validation-*'.

   --batch_size BATCH_SIZE
                         Size of each minibatch per GPU.